 - Preheat oven to 425º.

-- Whisk together: 1 Tbsp. olive oil, lime juice, chili powder, smoked paprika, garlic powder and onion powder.
+- Whisk together: 1 Tbsp. olive oil, lime juice, chile powder, smoked paprika, garlic powder and onion powder.
 Add shrimp to marinade, and set aside.

-- Grate 1 head cauliflower, wrap in a cotton towel, place a heavy pot on top of it, and set aside.
+- Grate the cauliflower, wrap in a cotton towel, place a heavy pot on top of it, and set aside.

 - Slice red pepper and onions into thin strips.
 Combine in a bowl with 1 tsp. olive oil.
 Place on a large sheet pan and spread them out with a spatula.
-Put in hot oven and set timer for 20 minutes.
+Put in hot oven for 20 minutes.

 - Pull veggies from oven, move to one side, and lay shrimp in one layer.
-Return to oven and set timer for 8 minutes.
+Return to oven for 8 minutes.

-- With 4 minutes to go, Pour 1 tsp. olive oil into skillet and turn on the burner.
+- With 4 minutes to go, Pour 1 tsp. olive oil into skillet over medium heat.
 When hot, add grated cauliflower.
-Stir, to sauté for 2-3 minutes.
+Sauté for 1-2 minutes.